xShuusui/Cookbook/README.md

 **Accessible over ("/")**

 The dashboard is the main page of this app.
 It lists all recipes with their rating, calories and fat.
 Also it shows the created and updated time of the recipe.
-Each recipe has an edit button, from where you come to the detailed recipe page and a delete button.
-At the top of the dashboard is a toolbar, there you can create a new recipe, and imediatly add ingredients too it.
+Each recipe has an edit button, from where you come to the detailed recipe page and a delete button to delete the recipe.
+At the top of the dashboard is a toolbar, there you can create a new recipe, and immediatly add ingredients to it.
 If the ingredient does not exist you can create it during the recipe creation.
-In the toolbar you can sort the recipes for a specific field and filter them for a specific ingredient or multiple ratings.
+In the toolbar you can sort the recipes according to a specific field and filter them for a specific ingredient or multiple ratings.

 ### Detailed Recipe Page

 **Accessible over ("/recipe/:recipeId")**

-You can press the edit button of an recipe in the dashboard to come here.
+You need to press the edit button of an recipe in the dashboard to come here.
 On the recipe page you can edit the recipe.
-In one section you can edit the name, instructions and the rating.
+In one section you can edit the name, the cooking instructions and the rating.
 In an other section you can edit the ingredients inside the recipe or delete them.
 Also you can add new ingredients to the recipe with an amount and an unit.
 When your ingredient does not exist, you can directly create it.
+At the top of the page is a button that you can use to delete the current recipe and it redirect you immediatly to the dashboard page.
-On the bottem you can see the calories and fat from the whole recipe, besides a joke.
+On the bottem of the page you can see the calories and fat from the whole recipe, with a funny food joke.

 ### Ingredient Page

 **Accessible over ("/ingredient")**

 The ingredient page shows all existing ingredients with their created and updated time.
-Here you can delete ingredients, edit ingredients and create new ingredients.
+To geht their you must be click in the menu on "Ingredients".
+Each ingredient has an edit button where you can change its name.
+Also it has an delete button to delete the ingredient and deletes it from all recipes it is in.
+At the top of the page is a create button, their you can create a new ingredient.

 ## License